Nagakusa Tenjin Shrine

-Nagakusa Tenjinsha is a Shinto shrine in Aichi Prefecture, Obu City.
+Nagakusa Tenjinsha (長草天神社) is a Shinto shrine in Aichi Prefecture, Obu City.

 History

 In 1494 (Meiō3), Fujita Tamibu, a landowner of Eibinoso, Chita County, ordered his family members to cultivate the land of Nagakusa, and at the same time, Sugawara Michizane, who was enshrined in the Tamibu residence, was received as San-dojin, which is said to be the origin of Nagakusa Tenjinsha.
 The shrine was upgraded to a village shrine in Meiji5 and to a shrine of offerings of sacred offerings on October 20 in 40th year of Meiji.

 Regular Festival

 The annual festival of Nagakusa Tenjinsha was held on the 25th day of the first month of the Lunar calendar from Meio 3 to Meiji 43, when the shrine was founded, but now it is held on the Sunday immediately before February 25.
 The Doburoku festival is held as the annual festival.

 Doburoku Festival

 The Doburoku Festival at Nagakusa Tenjinsha is a Ritual held as an annual festival, and is designated as a Tangible Folk Cultural Property by Obu City.